canonical/operator/README.md

 # ...
 ```

+Note that the *current* version is not in the version history, as with the status history.

 ## Emitted events

 If your charm deals with deferred events, custom events, and charm libs that in turn emit their own custom events, it